mihirchronicles/mihirchronicles.github.io/content/bookshelf/competing-in-age-of-ai.md

 ---
-title: Competing In The Age Of AI | Strategy & Leadership When Algorithms And Networks Run The World by Marco Iansiti & Karim R. Lakhani
+title: Competing In The Age Of AI by Marco Iansiti
 date: "2024-07-15"
 path: "/bookshelf/competing-in-age-of-ai.md"
 ---

 ## I. Brief Summary

 An overview of how industries and organizations are going to be shaped by Machine Learning and Artificial Intelligence.
 The authors explain AI-enabled transformation through the case studies of companies like Amazon, Microsoft, Netflix, Ant Financial, Walmart, Facebook, Ocado, Peloton, and Uber.
 The case studies are useful in understanding how AI digital revolution is transforming how firms operate and industries compete.

 ## II.
 Big Ideas

 - Decoding AI: There is weak AI and strong AI.
 The potential of weak AI in task automation and business process simplification.
 This clarification will help business leaders to understand application of AI beyond its theoretical potential.
 - AI as a transformative force: AI as a transformative force with the potential to reshape market and business dynamics.
 The book highlights how companies can leverage AI for enhancing efficiency and creating new customer experiences or developing innovative products.
 - AI-centric business mindset: The authors present a compelling case to adopt AI-centric business mindset focusing on revising the business and operational model.
 They explain this through examples covering AI-driven customer care that enhances user experience and AI-driven logistics that streamline operations.
 Thus, by digitizing conventional tasks, businesses can achieve scalability and operational agility.
 There needs to be alignment between a company’s business model and operating model.